Funding for Caymanian Secondary School Students

 Undergraduate Degree Scholarships

-• International Baccalaureate (IB): You must have taken and passed the full IB diploma, must have 3 higher level IB certificates with a minimum of 13 points, and no grade lower than 4, and 2 standard level IB subjects at the 12th grade level with a cumulative high school GPA of 3.25.
-Alternatively you can have 5 standard level certificates with no grade lower than 4.
+• International Baccalaureate (IB): You must have taken and passed the full IB Diploma, must have three higher level IB certificates with a minimum of 13 points, and no grade lower than 4, and two standard level IB subjects at the 12th grade level with a cumulative high school GPA of 3.25.
+Alternatively, you can have five standard level certificates with no grade lower than 4.

-• A Levels/CAPE: Three A Levels/CAPE Unit 2 with a minimum grade of Grade C/3 in each A Level/CAPE Unit.
+• CAPE: Three CAPE Unit 2 with a minimum grade of C/3 in each CAPE Unit 2.

-However, The Education Council may award an overseas scholarship to students who do not have advanced standing (IB, A Levels, CAPE, AP) if they meet one of the following two criteria: 1) 7 GCSE/CXC passes at A or B grade, including Mathematics and English, or 2) A combined cumulative High School GPA of 3.25 or higher and a SAT score of 1100 or ACT score of 22.
+In some cases, The Education Council may award an overseas scholarship to students who do not have advanced standing (IB, A Levels, CAPE, AP) if they meet one of the following two criteria: 1) seven GCSE/CXC passes at A or B grade in all subjects, including mathematics and English, or 2) a combined cumulative High School GPA of 3.25 or higher and a SAT score of 1100 or ACT score of 22.

 Undergraduate Funding Levels & Subsequent Years